St Brendan's School was first established in 1899 and conducted by the Sisters of Mercy.

 In 1918 the Sisters of the Good Samaritan Order were asked to take over the Primary School from the Sisters of Mercy.
 At the beginning of the 1919 school year the Good Samaritan Sisters began their association with the school.

-The modern St Brendan's School was built in 1958.
-Bishop O'Collins opened it.
+The modern St Brendan's School was built in 1958 and was opened by Bishop O'Collins.
 The Parish Priest at the time was Father J. Brophy.

 In 1967 Bishop O'Collins blessed and opened the Science Laboratory, which now houses the Alvie and District Kindergarten.

-The Secondary and Boarding sections of the school closed at the end of the 1970 academic year, due to the declining enrolment of the secondary section.
+The Secondary and Boarding sections of the school closed at the end of the 1970 academic year, due to the declining enrolment at the Secondary level.

-The involvement of the Good Samaritan Sisters in the school ended in 1989 and the first lay Principal Mr Neale Arthurson commenced in 1990.
-Sister Kathleen Spokes was the last principal from the Good Samaritan Sisters until 2002 when the Good Samaritan Sisters once again became involved when Sr. Veronica Quinn took on the responsibility of Principal.
+The involvement of the Good Samaritan Sisters with the school ended in 1989 and the first lay principal Mr Neale Arthurson commenced in 1990.
+Sister Kathleen Spokes was the last principal from the Good Samaritan Sisters until 2002 when the Good Samaritan Sisters once again became involved.
+At this time, Sr. Veronica Quinn took on the responsibility of Principal.